sting-ioc/sting/README.md

   that kick-started development.

 * [javax.inject](https://github.com/javax-inject/javax-inject) or the JSR-330 Dependency Injection standard for
   Java defines the standard injection API.
-This is not used by Sting but directly influenced much of the API or was directly copied into Sting (i.e. `sting.Qualifier` is a fork of the `javax.inject.Qualifier` class and `sting.Injectable` is a spiritual successor of the `javax.inject.Inject` annotation).
+This is not used by Sting but directly influenced much of the API.